BISO Home > USNC/IUPAC Homepage > USNC/IUPAC Activities and Events

 ACTIVITIES AND EVENTS

-49th IUPAC General Assembly and 46th World Chemistry Congress (2017)
+49th IUPAC General Assembly and 46th World Chemistry Congress (2017), São Paulo, Brazil

-48th IUPAC General Assembly and 45th World Chemistry Congress (2015)
+48th IUPAC General Assembly and 45th World Chemistry Congress (2015), Busan, Korea

-IUPAC's 48th General Assembly and 45th World Chemistry Congress was held August 6-14, 2015 in Busan, Korea.
 The conference focused on "Smart Chemistry, Better Life."
 The events' scientific program included 61 symposia in 11 themes and eight plenary lectures.
-More details on the events can be found on the Congress website.

-47th IUPAC General Assembly and 44th World Chemistry Congress (2013)
+47th IUPAC General Assembly and 44th World Chemistry Congress (2013), Istanbul, Turkey

 For a complete list of IUPAC events, please visit the IUPAC website.